-Several times in the last two years, however, we’ve been asked to create the same impact for groups of 100, 150, and sometimes even 300 leaders.
+Several times in the last few years, however, we’ve been asked to create the same impact for groups of 100, 150, and sometimes even 300 leaders.

 Yes we can, we said…and we did.

-- Power of feedback—personal, business, competitive.
-Simulations are all about rapid feedback loops, and the challenges we created delivered feedback in multiple ways throughout the day.
-Feedback from your peers on interactions; feedback on your choices in terms of the business results; feedback from the group from comparing your decisions to those of 299 other people.
+Power of feedback—personal, business, competitive.
+Simulations are all about rapid feedback loops, and the challenges we created delivered feedback in multiple ways throughout the experience.
+Feedback from peers on interactions; feedback on choices in terms of the business results; feedback from the group from comparing decisions to those of 299 other people.

-- Power of the familiar— to engage a group, give them challenges they recognize.
-We created business issues that felt painfully close to the challenges back on the job.
-We created archetypes of customers and employees and then let participants create the words those people would say.
-Participants would present their greatest challenge to a peer, and the conversation would run from there.
+Power of the familiar— to engage a group, give them challenges they recognize.
+We’ve created business issues that felt painfully close to the challenges participants face back on the job.
+We’ve created archetypes of customers and employees and then let participants create the words those people would say.
+Participants present their greatest challenge to a peer, and the conversation runs from there.

-- Power of peers—in a large room the best teachers are sitting in the next seat.
-We’d start conversations at the front of the room, but peer pairs would make the ideas come to life.
-Structuring activities with peers kept everyone engaged.
-Participants couldn’t hang back or drop out of the discussion, which is always a risk in large group settings.
+Power of peers—in a large group the best teachers may not be the ones with a formal “facilitator” title.
+Facilitators may start conversations, but peer pairs often make the ideas come to life.
+Structuring activities with peers keep participants engaged.
+Participants can’t disengage or drop out of the discussion, which is always a risk in larger group settings.

-- Power of polling—mobile polling let us capture the conversation in the room into big picture themes.
-Once we knew where the energy was coming from, executives could comment and build on the discussion and drive home the learning points.
+Power of polling—mobile or zoom polling allows facilitators to capture the conversation in the group into big picture themes.
+Once it’s clear where the energy is coming from, executives can comment and build on the discussion and drive home the learning points.

 Simulations can deliver high impact in a short time frame and can scale to meet the needs of the target population.
-An engaging business simulation learning experience will introduce new ideas and build strong relationships, whether it for 5 or 50 or 500.
+An engaging business simulation learning experience will introduce new ideas and build strong relationships, whether it be for 5 or 50 or 500.
 For more on Flexible Delivery options click below.

-Amanda Young Hickman is co-founder of Insight Experience, a Boston-based firm delivering contextually rich, immersive business simulations and learning experiences to accelerate and integrate leadership, business acumen and strategy execution.
+Amanda Young Hickman is a Founding Partner at Insight Experience, a Boston-based firm delivering contextually rich business simulations and learning experiences to accelerate and integrate leadership, business acumen and strategy execution.